 The Yaama Ganu Gallery is owned and operated by the Aboriginal Employment Strategy.
 The AES is a 100% managed, national, not-for-profit recruitment company.
 The AES started in Moree in 1997 by cotton farmer, Dick Estens AO, with the support of the cotton industry through the Gwydir Valley Cotton Growers Association.

 The Yaama Ganu Gallery is a member of the Indigenous Art Code.
 The Indigenous Art Code was established to promote fair and ethical trade in works of art by Indigenous artists.

 Café Gali offers an Aboriginal and Torres Strait Islander inspired menu and catering and is situated within the Yaama Ganu Art Gallery.
-Café Gali provides invaluable employment and training opportunities in hospitality to local Aboriginal and Torres Strait Islander people, in particular young Gamilaroi women.
+Café Gali provides invaluable employment opportunities in hospitality to local Aboriginal and Torres Strait Islander people.

 The AES is very proud of its strong support and promotion of the Aboriginal and Torres Strait Islander arts sector across Australia.
 AES has a vision of a career for every Aboriginal and Torres Strait Islander Australian across the country.
 Sadly, in parts of this nation, there are limited career options available, particularly in remote Aboriginal communities.